-5. 65% of Twitter users expect a response in under two hours.
+5. 60% of Twitter users expect a response within an hour.

-Customers use Twitter like a company hotline.
+Customers use Twitter as a company hotline.
 If you don’t respond within minutes, you’re toast.
-Here are the lofty chronological expectations of Twitter users, in all their statistical glory:

-The Lithium study that produced this statistic had the headline, “Consumers Will Punish Brands that Fail to Respond on Twitter Quickly.”
+Research on the topic, the most recent of which was published in 2015, led with the headline “Consumers Will Punish Brands that Fail to Respond on Twitter Quickly.”
 The flip side, “consumers will reward brands that harness Twitter’s power to meet their rising expectations.”